NihalSarmalkar/Flight-Price-Prediction/README.md

-# Flight-Price-Prediction- system using python
+# Flight-Price-Prediction- system using python(ML)